jdanielkim/module_2_nba_project/README.md/README.md

-Players with BMI between approximate 23 and 27 generally score the most points per season.
+Players with BMI between approximatley 23 and 27 generally score the most points per season.

 ```python